jwfiredragon/PoEMapNotes/README.md

 ## Instructions

 * Download the latest release and unzip to wherever.
-If updating, just replace the existing files, it won't delete your existing notes.
+If updating, just replace the existing files, it won't delete your existing notes/config.
 * Run main.exe.
-On first startup after every update, wait for it to generate/update `map_notes.csv` and `config.ini`.
+On the first startup, wait for it to generate `map_notes.csv` and `config.ini`.
 May take a few seconds.
 * Ingame, press CTRL+SHIFT+Q while mousing over a map to access its notes, or press CTRL+SHIFT+A to open a general notes window.
-Type your notes the text box and click the 'Save and Close' button to close the window.
+* Type your notes the text box and click the 'Save and Close' button to close the window.
+* You can modify hotkeys, window size, etc. in `config.ini`.
 * To actually shut down the utility altogether, click the X in the upper right of the window.

 ## Security